Bruce Cassidy: Boston Bruins (2016–2022)

 On May 24, 2016, Cassidy joined the Boston Bruins as assistant coach for the 2016–17 season.
 On February 7, 2017, he was named interim head coach after head coach Claude Julien was fired, and on April 26, the Bruins named him the new head coach.
 In his first full year as Bruins head coach, he led the team to a 50–20–12 regular season record, collecting 112 points and securing the second seed in the Atlantic Division.
 In the playoffs, his team defeated their rivals, the Toronto Maple Leafs, 4–3 and advanced to the second round against the Tampa Bay Lightning, losing in five games.

-In the 2018–19 season, Cassidy led the Bruins to an appearance in the 2019 Stanley Cup Finals, where the team lost to the St. Louis Blues in seven games.
+In the 2018–19 season, Cassidy led the Bruins to an appearance in the 2019 Stanley Cup Final, where the team lost to the St. Louis Blues in seven games.
 On September 11, 2019, he signed a multi-year contract extension.

 In the shortened 2019–20 season, Cassidy coached the Bruins to a 44–14–12 record for 100 points, capturing the Presidents' Trophy for the third time in franchise history.
 The Bruins went on to lose to the Tampa Bay Lightning in the second round for the second time in three seasons.
 In the off-season, Cassidy was named the winner of the 2019–20 Jack Adams Award, given to the best NHL coach annually.